The vital center

 The Vital Center is located about three finger widths below the navel.
 It sits directly on the vertical axis, halfway between the lower belly and the sacrum (closer to the spine than you might think).
 The Vital Center is where we actually are.
 It is the present moment in flesh and blood.
 Our thoughts may wander to distant lands, and at times we may feel lost, but the Center is always right here.

-The state of our Vital Center determines the state of every aspect of our life throughout all Nine Spheres.
+The state of our Vital Center determines the state of every aspect of our life throughout all Nine Petals.
 This is why the importance of working with the belly cannot be overemphasized.
-The primary function of Radiant Awakening practice is to illuminate the Vital Center.
+The primary function of Clearbright practice is to illuminate the Vital Center.
 In other words, through self-healing and self-observation we remove accumulated psycho-physical tension from the belly and reset our connection to the primordial source of life.